Patchouli-M/SequencingCancerFinder/README.md

 ---
 ---
-### Usage and Options - Training and interpretability
+### Usage and Options - Interpretability and Training

-If you want to use the **interpretability** module, please run the command:
+If you want to use the **interpretability** module, to train with interpretability please run the command:
 ```
-python -u saliency_map.py
+python -u train_saliency_map.py
 ```
 By default, the preceding command will use the data within `data/train/*` as from the training domain and `data/val/*` as from the validation domain for training.